 Melanoma can affect any area of the skin.
 It starts when melanocytes, a type of skin cell, become cancerous.
 Melanoma is a

-Subungual melanoma is a type of skin cancer that occurs under the fingernails.
-“Subungual” is the medical term for “under the nail.”
+Subungual is a type of melanoma that starts under the nails.
+“Subungual” is a

-Melanoma can be difficult to treat if it is not detected in its earliest stages, as it can spread to other organs.
+Melanoma can be difficult to treat if not identified in its earliest stages, as it can spread throughout the body.

-Melanoma is usually the result of excess ultraviolet sun exposure, so most people identify melanoma on parts of the body where the sun hits, such as the face.
+Melanoma is usually the result of exposure to excess sun and ultraviolet radiation, so most people identify melanoma on parts of the body where the sun hits, such as the face.

-They may be less likely to suspect melanoma in other areas of the skin where it can occur.
+A person may be less likely to suspect melanoma in other areas of the skin.
 This includes melanoma under the fingernails, which is known as subungual melanoma.

-This type of melanoma often resembles normal bruising of the nails and may be difficult to identify.
+This type of melanoma may be challenging to identify because it often resembles normal bruising of the nails.

 There are different types of nail-related melanoma.
-Subungual melanoma comes from the nail matrix, which is where keratin originates.
-Other nail-related cancers include ungula melanoma, which occurs underneath the nail plate, and periungual melanoma, which comes from the skin next to the nail plate.
+Subungual melanoma originates in the nail matrix, which is where keratin forms.
+Other nail-related cancers include ungual melanoma, which develops underneath the nail plate, and periungual melanoma, which originates in the skin next to the nail plate.

 Subungual melanoma often starts as a brown or black streak under a toenail or fingernail.
 A person may mistake it for a bruise.